 Skip to content

-9 Strict Rules at McDonald's That Could Get Workers Fired
+8 Strict McDonald's Rules That Could Get Workers Fired

-FACT CHECKED BY Meaghan Cameron
+FACT CHECKED BY Mura Dominko

 Shutterstock

 With an extremely limited number of exceptions, McDonald's workers are strictly prohibited from giving away free food.
-No ice cream cone for a kid.
-No coffee for a cop.
-No freebies, period, unless you want to risk termination for having effectively stolen from the restaurant.
+No ice cream cone for a kid, no coffee for a cop, no freebies, period, unless you want to risk termination for having effectively stolen from the restaurant.
 It was a refreshing departure when McDonald's OK'd some food giveaways to healthcare workers in the early days of the coronavirus pandemic.

 Sandwiches must be prepared in a specific order